-NEPA requires federal agencies such as FHWA to consider the environmental impacts of their proposed major federal actions.
+NEPA requires federal agencies such as FHWA to consider the environmental impacts of their proposed federal actions.
 42 U.S.C.
 4331.
 The level of NEPA documentation required for FAHP projects is prescribed in three classes of action: Class I-Environmental Impact Statement (EIS), Class II-Categorical Exclusion (CE) and Class III-Environmental Assessment (EA).
-NEPA requires that federal agencies "include in every recommendation or report on proposals for legislation and other major federal actions significantly affecting the quality of the human environment, a detailed statement by the responsible official on...the environmental impact of the proposed action."
+NEPA requires that federal agencies "include in every recommendation or report on proposals for legislation and other major federal actions significantly affecting the quality of the human environment, a detailed statement by the responsible official on...the reasonably foreseeable environmental effects of the proposed agency action."
 42 U.S.C.
 4332(C).
 The "detailed statement" is the EIS.
 Not all projects have significant impacts and therefore not all projects require that an EIS be prepared.
 The EA was created for projects in which the level of impacts is not clearly known.
 42 U.S.C.
-4336.
+4336(b)(2).
 Agencies improve efficiency of NEPA by establishing categorical exclusions to define categories of actions that normally do not have a significant effect on the human environment and therefore do not require preparation of an environmental assessment or environmental impact statement.
-The CE was created to address projects that are in a category of actions that, based on FHWA experience, do not have significant impacts and therefore are exempt from the requirements to prepare an EIS or EA (42 U.S.C.
-4336e).
+CEs are applied to a category of actions that do not normally have significant effects and therefore are exempt from the requirements to prepare an EIS or EA [42 U.S.C.
+4336e(1)].
 FHWA's implementing regulations for NEPA are contained in 23 CFR 771 - "Environmental Impact and Related Procedures."

-FHWA NEPA regulations describe specific requirements for EISs and EAs (NEPA scoping, purpose and need, range of reasonable alternatives, public hearings, etc.) do not apply by extension to CEs.
+FHWA NEPA regulations describe specific requirements for EISs and EAs (NEPA scoping, purpose and need, range of reasonable alternatives, public involvement) that do not apply to CEs.
 CE projects are excluded from the requirements of an EIS/EA but require enough documentation to validate the determination of the CE.